cocos/cocos-docs/en/editor/publish/publish-taobao-mini-game.md

   This is an optional item used to fill in the address where resources are stored on a remote server.
 After building, developers need to manually upload the remote folder under the release package directory to the filled-in resource server address.

+- **Separate Engine**
+  This option is optional.<br>
+  After checking, the initial package size of the game can be reduced.
+You can refer to the document [Usage Instructions](wechatgame-plugin.md#how-to-use) for instructions on how to use it.
+Please select Taobao Mini Game as the building platform.

 ### Running Preview

 - After the build is finished, click the folder icon button in the bottom left corner of **Build Task**, you can see that the project folder `taobao-mini-game` is created in the `build` directory of the project, which already contains the configuration file `game.json` for the Taobao Mini Game environment.